George Washington Truett

-George Washington Truett, also known as George W. Truett (May 6, 1867 - July 7, 1944), was an American clergyman who was the pastor of the First Baptist Church of Dallas, Texas, from 1897 until 1944, and the president of the Southern Baptist Convention from 1927 to 1929.
+George Washington Truett, also known as George (Geo) W. Truett (May 6, 1867 - July 7, 1944), was an American clergyman who was the pastor of the First Baptist Church of Dallas, Texas, from 1897 until 1944, and the president of the Southern Baptist Convention from 1927 to 1929.
 He was one of the "most famous Southern Baptist" preachers and writers of his era while still known today effectively for his educational impact among his many generational ministry legacies in addition to his exegetical preaching and outstanding oratorical skill.

 Early life and education

 Truett was born on a farm in Hayesville in Clay County in remote Western North Carolina, the seventh child of Charles L. Truett and the former Mary R. Kimsey.
 His ancestors were of English and Scots-Irish descent, and were pioneers in Appalachia.
 Several were well-known Baptist preachers.
 He entered school at Hayesville Academy in 1875 and graduated in 1885.
-He had a dramatic conversion experience at a camp meeting revival in 1886.
+He had a dramatic conversion experience at a Methodist camp meeting revival in 1886.

 Truett taught in a Towns County, Georgia, school.
 In 1887, he founded the Hiawassee Academy in that same county, with the intention of making enough money from private students to pay for law school.
 In 1889, however, he left his position with the academy to move with his parents to Whitewright, Texas.
 There he joined the Whitewright Baptist Church and attended Grayson College.
 He was ordained to the Baptist ministry at the Whitewright church in 1890.
 He preached his first sermon at the First Baptist Church in nearby Sherman, Texas.